 The Abbotsford Convent’s laundries serviced many organisations, including Melbourne hotels, other Catholic institutions, government agencies such as the Victorian Railways, visiting ships and wealthy Catholic families.
 The women did not earn money and it was not until the 1960s that some younger women had access to the education available to orphans, boarders and other girls on site.
 The women were educated until their 14th year, like those in the outside world.

 Free labour meant that the Sisters could undercut the prices of their commercial competitors.
 The income they generated fed and housed the women and financed other 'charitable ventures' of the Sisters.
 In the words of the Sisters: some women accepted the stability that life within this part of the Convent offered, but many resented the discipline, lack of education and unpaid nature of their work.
 Unlike other places of incarceration, the guardians, in this case the Sisters, always worked alongside the women they were caring for, with men employed to do the heavy lifting.
 Sisters spent most of their adult years working in the laundries, always without pay, in order to maintain their charitable activities.

 When the Abbotsford Convent Foundation took over the site, the roofs leaked and the floors were extensively damaged.
-The spaces are now stable, although much more work is required to restore them for contemporary use.
-Once restored, the Laundries will be large versatile spaces.
+Stage 1 restoration works were completed in June 2019, with the north side of the Laundry now available for contemporary artistic activation and community use.
+The southern spaces are now stablised, although further work is required to restore them to their full potential.